Energy price updates, 1 July 2020

 Wednesday 08 January 2020

-The table below is the electricity price changes of the cheapest market offers by retailers, averaged across the five distribution zones and are based on an annual usage of 4000kWh.
+The table below shows the electricity price changes of the cheapest market offers by retailers and are based on an annual usage of 4000kWh*.

 Read our last electricity price update update